 You find the Mapbender Documentation at:

 The Documentation is build from the mapbender-docmentation repository at Github.
-This repository is used to build and deploy the http://doc.mapbender.org website on a nightly base.
+This repository is used to build and deploy the https://doc.mapbender.org website.
 The website code is generated using Sphinx, therefore the documentation source is written in Restructured Text.